yao-laboratory/MotifCluster/README.md

      -end   NUM          NUM: the end position of  processing this input bed file

 ### input:
-the bed file (here needs sorted bed file) in input_files folder (which located in the Motif_Cluster folder), for example: input_files/chr12.bed, you can put any sorted bed files in the input_files folder when using this command.
+the bed file (here needs sorted bed file) in input_files folder (which located in the Motif_Cluster folder),
+you should put any sorted bed files you wanna test to this input_files folder when using this command.
+the following example: chr12.bed default in input_files folder,

     chr12	60025	60042	TCCATTCCCTAGAAGGC	-1421	+	MA0752.1	P-value=5.29e-04
     chr12	60063	60080	TCCATTCCCTAGAAGGC	-1421	+	MA0752.1	P-value=5.29e-04
     ...
 ### command example:
-    python3 MotifCluster/MotifCluster.py cluster_and_merge -input input_files/chr12.bed -merge_switch on  -output_folder example_output
+    python3 MotifCluster/MotifCluster.py cluster_and_merge -input chr12.bed -merge_switch on  -output_folder example_output

-    python3 MotifCluster/MotifCluster.py cluster_and_merge -input input_files/chr12.bed -merge_switch on  -start 6717000 -end 6724000
+    python3 MotifCluster/MotifCluster.py cluster_and_merge -input chr12.bed -merge_switch on  -output_folder example_output -start 6717000 -end 6724000

 Difference between two commands: the -start -end can only process part of the chr12.bed files
 ### output: